Hit by a Car? Get a Free Consultation With a Pedestrian Accident Lawyer

 - Pedestrian fatalities

-If you experience catastrophic injuries and the negligent driver was found to be reckless, you may be entitled to punitive damages beyond your compensation.
-Your Atlanta pedestrian accident attorney can discuss this with you further.
+Pedestrian accident victims that experience catastrophic injuries and because the negligent driver was found to be reckless, may be entitled to punitive damages beyond your compensation.
+Your pedestrian accident attorney can discuss this with you further.

 Determining Fault in a Pedestrian Accident Case

-- Get medical treatment: Many pedestrian accidents involve on-scene ambulance care.
+- Get Medical Treatment: Many pedestrian accidents involve on-scene ambulance care.
 Do not refuse treatment.
+If you don’t need immediate treatment, visit an accident doctor as soon as possible.

-- Get information on everyone involved: Gathering insurance information and contact information can help your case.
+- Get Information On Everyone Involved: Gather insurance information and contact information from the responsible parties to help your case.

-- Take photos: Having visual evidence of your injuries, damages, and the scene of the accident can help your case.
+- Take Photos: Having visual evidence of your injuries, damages, and the accident scene can help your case.

-- Contact The Brown Firm: Do not share your side of the story before contacting an Atlanta pedestrian accident lawyer.
-Unfortunately, people will try to twist your words because they do not want to be blamed for the accident.
-You especially have to watch out for insurance companies.
+- Contact The Brown Firm: Do not share your side of the story before contacting a pedestrian accident lawyer.
+Unfortunately, people will try to twist your words because they do not want to be responsible for monetary damages.
+You especially have to watch out for insurance companies trying to deny your pedestrian accident claim.

 Even though drivers are usually at fault for pedestrian-involved vehicle accidents, there are preventative measures you can take as a pedestrian.